PUM04/pum-04/README.md

 ```sh
 docker inspect "CONTAINER ID"
 ```
 find the IPAddress for the container and enter "ip:port" in the webbrowser

+## Linting and formatting with ESLint and Prettier
+The ESLint rules are automatically checked in GitHub Actions on each push to the repo.
+The formatting is done with Prettier.
+### Setting up and running
+Install dependencies
+`npm i`

+Run ESLint to check for errors and warnings `npm run lint`

+Some warnings and errors, for example, those related to formatting can be automatically fixed by running `npm run lint:fix`
+### Config
+The linting rules are configured in the `.eslintrc.json` file.
+Most of the rules are from the Airbnb, Prettier, and JSdoc plugins.
+### Integrating with an IDE or text editor
+ESLint and Prettier are both available as plugins for the majority of the most common IDEs and text editors.
+The plugins help with highlighting linting errors and warnings, as well as formatting during development.

 ## Testing the backend with Doctest
 ### Writing tests